MILE-IISc/ocr-web-app/Setup_MinIO_ApacheCouchDB.md

 ```

-## d) Assign `APACHE_COUCHDB` to the environment variable `COUCH_DB_PROVIDER`  as we are using couchDb.
-If we are using IBM Cloudant set it as  `IBM_CLOUDANT`

-After successful completion, configure the environment variables in `ocr-web-app.env` file which will be used while invoking ocr-web-app
+## d) After successful completion, assign `APACHE_COUCHDB` to the environment variable `COUCH_DB_PROVIDER`  as we are using couchDb.
+If we are using IBM Cloudant set it as `IBM_CLOUDANT` in `ocr-web-app.env` file which will be used while invoking ocr-web-app